 During the first part of the program, students will take two core courses: Human Rights and Humanitarian Intervention, and Peace Studies in the Balkans.
-Each course will provide important historical, philosophical, and international perspectives on human rights and peace studies, including specific efforts undertaken in the Balkans (specifically Croatia, Bosnia, Serbia, Montenegro, and Kosovo).
-The content will be particularly relevant for students majoring in International Studies, Peace Studies, European Studies, Political Science, International Development, Conflict Resolution, and pre-law.
+Each course will provide important historical, philosophical, and international perspectives on human rights and peace studies, including efforts undertaken in the Balkans (specifically Croatia, Bosnia, Serbia, Montenegro, and Kosovo).
+The content will be particularly relevant for students majoring in international studies, peace studies, European studies, political science, international development, conflict resolution, and pre-law.
 However, the program is open to interested students from all majors.
 These courses will be supplemented with relevant cultural and content-based excursions, both of which will help truly immerse you in the complexities inherent to the peace building process.

 After the coursework and one-week break, students will pursue 4 weeks of guided research and fieldwork in Croatia, Bosnia, and Serbia.
 This fieldwork portion of the program involves substantial group travel to locations including (but not limited to) Sarajevo, Srebrenica, Belgrade, and Mostar.
 During this period students will engage broadly with the affected populations, visit and work alongside peace building and human rights organizations, and gain foundational fieldwork skills through the creation and execution of a guided research project.

-UO students: On this 10-week program, you will earn:
+UO students: If you complete the full 10-week program, you will earn:

 - 5 UO credits for the Human Rights and Humanitarian Intervention course

 - 5 UO credits for the Peace Studies in the Balkans course